m-fila/JetReconstructionBenchmarks.jl/cjetreconstruction/README.md

 # JetReconstruction.jl C-bindings Test Applications

-Benchmark application using the JetReconstruction.jl C-bindings.
+Benchmark application using the JetReconstruction.jl statically compiled to a shared library.

 ## Compilation